 Among their initiatives, councils assist families facing hardship.
 Members gather resources for family support centers, shelters and individual families.
 Among them are Knights of Michigan’s Ithaca Council 8785 who held a two-week diaper drive in 2018, easing the average $1,000 annual cost of diapers for a newborn.

 From The Knights of Columbus: An Illustrated History.
-Learn more at knightsgear.com/history.
+Learn more at knightsgear.com.

 Originally published in Knightline, a monthly resource for K of C leaders and members.
-To access Knightline archives, click here.
+Access Knightline archives.